 Giving as well as receiving support

 Attending a support group is a two-way process.
-Every woman attending can give some contribution to the group to the benefit of others, whether it be a personal experience or a new idea about treatment.
+Every person who attends can give some contribution to the group to the benefit of others, whether it be a personal experience or a new idea about treatment.
 Being a part of a group, whether active or not, is important.

 Hope